 Welcome to KyCPA Peer Review!
 We are dedicated to enhancing and promoting the quality of accounting, auditing and attestation services performed by Kentucky firms in public practice.
-Peer review is also required by the Kentucky State Board of Accountancy for all Kentucky firms that perform audits, reviews, compilations, or management use only statements.
+Peer review is also required by the Kentucky State Board of Accountancy for all Kentucky firms that perform audits, reviews, or compilations.
 The KyCPA is approved and in charge of administering the peer review program in Kentucky according to AICPA Peer Review Program standards.
 In this function, we serve as a resource by assisting firms from enrollment to scheduling reviews to finalizing a firm's report through the committee acceptance process.
 The Society administers peer reviews for AICPA and/or KyCPA member firms, as well as non-member firms.

 A peer review is an evaluation of a one-year period and is generally is done every three years.
 There are two types of peer reviews: